 - To view your Citrix license usage information, follow the guidance in Monitor licenses and active usage for Citrix Managed Desktops service.

 - Preview support for catalogs containing Red Hat Enterprise Linux or Ubuntu machines.
-This feature is valid only when using a customer-managed Azure subscription, and requires an imported master image containing a Citrix Linux VDA.
+This feature is valid only when using a customer-managed Azure subscription, and requires an imported image containing a Citrix Linux VDA.

 - You can now configure either vertical or horizontal load balancing for all of your multi-session machines.
 (Previously, all machines used horizontal load balancing.)
 This global selection applies to all catalogs in your deployment.
 See Load balancing.